spree/spree/guides/content/developer/tutorials/migration.markdown

 -   examples of the API in use.

 !!!
-This documentation on this topic is out of date and we’re working to update it.
-In the meantime if you see things in here that are confusing it’s possible that they no longer apply, etc.
+This documentation on this topic is out of date and we're working to update it.
+In the meantime if you see things in here that are confusing it's possible that they no longer apply, etc.
 !!!

 ### Overview

-This guide is a mix of tips and information about the relevant APIs, intended to help simplify the process of getting a new site set up - whether you’re developing a fresh site or moving from an existing commerce platform.
+This guide is a mix of tips and information about the relevant APIs, intended to help simplify the process of getting a new site set up - whether you're developing a fresh site or moving from an existing commerce platform.

 The first section discusses various formats of data.
 Then we look in detail at import of the product catalogue.
-Sometimes you may want to import legacy order details, so there’s a short discussion on this.
+Sometimes you may want to import legacy order details, so there's a short discussion on this.

 Finally, there are some tips about how to ease the theme development process.